+Subject Type ELECTIVE SUBJECT

 Faculty HUMANITIES

 Subject name Preparatory Modern History

 Subject code РМН

-Subject Type Elective Subject

-Prerequisites C level of achievement in both Year 9 English and Humanities.
-Students who complete this subject in Year 10 will have preference when picking Modern History in Year 11.
+Recommended C level of achievement in both Year 9 English and Humanities.

+Course Length 1 SEMESTER

 Course overview This course is designed to introduce students to the fundamental aspects of History including significant events and personalities who have shaped the modern world.
 It challenges students to question and critically evaluate the world around them.
 Content will focus on students gaining an understanding of skills required in the historical inquiry process.
-The course delivery and assessment will ensure students are engaged with the ATAR ideologies to ensure a smooth transition into senior.
-Students will be required to complete all homework tasks and engage in the course's reading requirements to maximise their learning potential.
+The course delivery and assessment will ensure students are engaged with the ATAR ideologies to ensure a smooth transition into senior. • Students will be required to complete all homework tasks and engage in the course's reading requirements to maximise their learning potential.

 Course outline This is a ONE SEMESTER ONLY course in Year 10.
 Topics include: World War Two (covers significant events, causes, the Australian experience and international relationships on the 20th century) Flash Points of the 20th Century (the Australian experience and global perspective)

+Assessment A range of assessment techniques will be utilised throughout the course including: Exams Research booklets

+Subject Type ELECTIVE SUBJECT

+Faculty HUMANITIES

-Subject name Preparatory Ancient History Subject code ANC Subject type Elective Subject Prerequisites C level of achievement in both Year 9 English and Humanities.
-Students who complete this subject in Year 10 will have preference when picking Ancient History in Year 11.
+Subject name Preparatory Ancient History

+Subject code ANC

+Recommended C level of achievement in both Year 9 English and Humanities.

+Course Length 1 SEMESTER

 Course overview This course provides a foundation to Ancient Times with a focus on gaining an understanding of basic skills in historical enquiry.
 The course will deal primarily with civilisations such as Ancient Cultures from Central and South America and the Ancient Greece.
 The course delivery and assessment will ensure students are engaged with the ATAR ideologies to ensure a smooth transition into senior.

 Course outline This is a six month course in Year 10.
-Topics to be covered include: Introduction to Ancient Times Historical Study: Ancient Greece Historical Study: Ancient Rome Assessment A range of assessment techniques will be utilised throughout the course including: Exams Research booklets
+Topics to be covered include: Introduction to Ancient Times Historical Study: Ancient Greece Historical Study: Ancient Rome

-Subject name Preparatory Geography Subject code GEO Subject type Elective Subject Prerequisites This is an elective subject - Students who complete this subject in Year 10 will have preference when picking Geography in Year 11.
+Assessment A range of assessment techniques will be utilised throughout the course including: Exams Research booklets

+Subject Type ELECTIVE SUBJECT

+Faculty HUMANITIES

+Subject name Preparatory Geography

+Subject code GEO

+Recommended Nil

+Course Length 1 SEMESTER

 Course overview The study of ACARA Geography covers issues and problems arising from people's use of the earth's resources.
 Planet Earth is changing and people are responsible for many of the changes that have occurred.
 It is important as a world citizen to recognise the impact of change and plan for the future.
 The emphasis is to develop skills in mapping, data analysis, field report writing, and essay writing.
 All are pre requisites for senior geography studies.
 The course delivery and assessment will ensure students are engaged with the ATAR ideologies to ensure a smooth transition into senior.
 Students participate in Local Area field trip.

-Course outline This is a ONE SEMESTER ONLY course in Year 10.
-Topics include: Environment Change &amp; Management Case Study: Beaches of the Sunshine Coast Geography of Human Wellbeing Assessment A range of assessment techniques will be utilised throughout the course including:Research AssignmentField report
+Course outline Topics include: Environment Change &amp; Management Case Study: Beaches of the Sunshine Coast Geography of Human Wellbeing

+Assessment A range of assessment techniques will be utilised throughout the course including: Research Assignment Field report